fqantonio/aqua/README.md

 > Portugal is 97% water

-# RESUME
+## About AQUA

-AQUA is a small autonomous vessel for biowater research and aquatic engineering learning.
+AQUA is a small autonomous vessel designed for biowater research and aquatic engineering education.
+This project's core strategy is to consider environmental sustainability from start to finish.
+All stages, from fabrication to the end of life, should be environmentally friendly.
-This project aims to considerer the environmental sustainability from start to end as a core strategy, meaning that, all the steps, from fabrication to the end of life, should be environmentally friendly.
-This team values should always be under the 4R's and circular economy principles, at least to a 70% degree.
-It aims also to estimulate the focus at the water and ocean systems since Portugal is 97% water.
-It also pretains to deliver a water platform system for the research comunity that is simple to use, to repair and opensource, at least at same point.

-So, it will use 3D printing with easy environmental decomposition materials, being environmentally friendly from the very begining of the conceptualization, until the moment that is out of service: what shoul it be used for then?
+The team's values are rooted in the **4R's (Reduce, Reuse, Recycle, Recover)** and **circular economy principles**, aiming to meet these standards by at least **70%**.
+The project also seeks to raise awareness about water and ocean systems, which is especially important since **Portugal's territory is 97% water**.

+The goal is to provide the research community with a simple, easy-to-repair, and **open-source water platform system**.
+The vessel will be constructed using **3D printing** with materials that are biodegradable.
+This approach ensures environmental friendliness from the initial conceptualization to the end of its service life.
+What should it be used for after that?
+Its components are designed for reuse.

+## Technical Specifications & Operation**

-From the point of view of the operation it should run by manual controling with video display and GPS way points with an autonomous avoidance system.
-It should be user friendly and built with cheap components ready available on the market and simple to repair.
-Battery autonomy should last for two hours.
+The vessel will operate using manual control with a video display, GPS waypoints, and an autonomous collision avoidance system.
+It is designed to be **user-friendly**, built with affordable, readily available components, and simple to repair.
+The battery life is designed to last for two hours.

+## Vessel Design & Function**

-This catamarã is a 1,2 m long and it pretends to be used in inside waters in good weather conditions.
-It is autonomous and carries a structure to transport sensores and gather local information of physical and chemical parameters.
+This **1.2-meter-long catamaran** is intended for use in calm, inland waters during good weather conditions.
+It is autonomous and carries a structure to transport sensors for gathering local physical and chemical data.

+## Vision and Impact

-Because of this fact, we think that Portugal should set this strategy as a major footprint: taking care of the sea by knowing about it and defende it as an asset for the long future.
+We believe this project aligns with a crucial strategy for Portugal: taking care of the sea by learning about it and defending it as a long-term asset.
+This initiative can serve as a major footprint for the nation's commitment to marine environmental stewardship.
 This project is documented as a journal in the file with the name "journal".

 ![First Render of AQUA](Photos/aqua_render1.png)